Princess Caroline of Nassau-Weilburg: Biography

 In 1791, Christian Ludwig received the title of prince, and died in October of the same year.
-Caroline's husband became the next ruler of Weid-Runkel.
+Caroline's husband became the next ruler of Wied-Runkel.
+They resided at Dierdorf Castle.

 In 1806, with the creation of the Confederation of the Rhine by Napoleon, the principality was mediatized, its lands went to the Grand Duchy of Berg Duchy of Nassau.

-Karl Ludwig died on March 9, 1824, in Deardorff.
+Karl Ludwig died on March 9, 1824, in Dierdorf.
 Since the marriage was childless, after the death of his younger brother in April 1824, the rights to the Wied-Runkel lands passed to Johann Carl August of Wied.

 Caroline died on July 8, 1828, in Wiesbaden.